zalando/postgres-operator/docs/user.md

     size: 5Gi # new volume size
 ```

+The operator compares the new value of the size field with the previous one and
+acts on differences.

-You can only increase a volume size in this way, if a new requested size is
+You can only enlarge the volume with the process described above, shrinking is
-smaller than the previous one nothing will be done.
-After this update all the
+not supported and will emit a warning.
+After this update all the new volumes in
-new pods in a statefulset will be created with a new volume size.
-To increase a
+a statefulset are allocated according to the new size.
+To enlarge persistent
-volume size on already existing pods in a statefulset, the operator will
-perform the following steps:
+volumes attached to the running pods, the operator performs the following
+actions:

-* modify EBS volume size
+* call AWS API to change the volume size

-* resize an actuall filesystem use `resize2fs`
+* connect to the pod using `kubectl exec` and resize the filesystem with
+  `resize2fs`.

+Fist step has a limitation, AWS rate-limits this operation to no more than once
+every 6 hours.
-Note that if before a volume size was increased a statefulset was scaled down
+Note that if the statefulset is scaled down before resizing the size changes
-and (after the change was applied) scaled back, those pods that were down will
-have an old volume size, since a statefulset doesn't delete volumes.
+are only applied to the volumes attached to the running pods.
+The size of the
+volumes that correspond to the previously running pods is not changed.